 Road trips from OrlandoForty-five minutes’ drive from Orlando, Kennedy Space Center features the Saturn V rocket, the largest and one of the most powerful ever built, and the 10-storey Atlantis space shuttle exhibit, backed by moving images of Earth and still coated in space dust from its 33 missions.

-Drive an hour out of town in your hire car and you’ll reach the Everglades.
+Drive for just over 4 hours in your hire car and you’ll reach the Everglades.
 Airboat tours explore a tiny portion of the three-million-acre wetland of swamps, marshes and rivers where tourists will meet their fair share of alligators and eagles.

 Driving rules in the United States of AmericaWhich side of the road?

 In the USA, please drive on the right side of the road.